Eniola011/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. how to count the number of directories in the PATH?
 4. how to list environment variables?
 5. how to lists all local variables and environment variables, and functions?
+6. how to create a local variable in bash script?
+7. how to create a global variable in bash script?